jonasatgit/updatereporting/README.md

 # Changes
 (The version number can be found in the lower left corner of the dashboard.
 No version number means v1.0)

+## 2022-04-04 v3.7:
+1. Changed the way compliance for update rollups are shown between first day of month and second Tuesday based on: https://github.com/jonasatgit/updatereporting/pull/11
+1. Changed the "exclude future deployments" parameter to be able to filter out deployments in one of the following states: Deployed as available, deployment disabled, start time or deadline in the future
+1. Changed the column "Missing updated approved" to only show missing updates if the corresponding deployment has not been filtered out via the new exclude parameter.
+The "per device" report still shows all updates no matter the deployment selection
+1. Added the new deployment exclude parameter also to the "Per device deployments" report.
+The report will now exclude deployments based on the parameter.
+1. Added cumulative update prefix like "2022-04" to the dashboard for each rollup bar graph
+1. Added systems domain name column to each list report
+1. Added switch "TryOverwrite" to import script.
+If set, the script will try to overwrite existing report items.
+Might not work in every case.
+If successful subscriptions will also be kept.
+1. Added new filter to the "Per device" report called: "All missing Security and Critical updates deployed or not"
+1. Removed Security Update requirement in QFE query to improve QFE detection accuracy
+1. Fixed typo in "Per device" report based on: https://github.com/jonasatgit/updatereporting/issues/9
+1. Fixes typo in import script
+1. Fixed sorting issue in "per device" report
+1. Fixed sorting issue in "per device deployments" report
+1. Fixed "uncompliant" typo in "compliance list" report via: https://github.com/jonasatgit/updatereporting/pull/15
+1. Fixed typo in "compare update compliance" via: https://github.com/jonasatgit/updatereporting/pull/14
+1. Fixed an issue with parameters not correctly handled between the dashboard and most of the sub-reports

 ## 2021-11-18 v3.6:
 1. Added "Cumulative Update for Microsoft server operating system" string for server 2022 updates